Generic Name: docetaxel (doe se TAX el)

 How is Taxotere given?

-Taxotere is injected into a vein through an IV.
-A healthcare provider will give you this injection.
-You may receive other cancer medicines at the same time.
+Taxotere is given as an infusion into a vein.
+A healthcare provider will give you this injection. ou may receive other cancer medicines at the same time.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your injection, or if you miss a dose of your steroid medication.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Taxotere may impair your thinking or reactions for a short time after each injection.
 Be careful if you drive or do anything that requires you to be alert.